-Conquer the largest urban State park in the North America!
-6,200 Feet of Climbing-single track technical terrain.
+Conquer the largest urban State Park in North America!
+The Puzzler Mountain Bike Race challenges its riders with 6,200 feet of climb on single track technical terrain.

-This is a True Texas Mountain Race on the Franklin Mountains.
-The races will be run around altitude at 4800' and climb to 7192' which is the top of North Franklin Peak.
-Most of the trails low are desert trail that is run able terrain with easy technical trail.
-The climb to the North Franklin Peak is a combination of straight climbing and switchbacks.
+This is a True Texas Mountain Race in the Franklin Mountains.
+The race will be run at an average altitude of 4800' and climb to 7192' which is the top of North Franklin Peak.
+The climb to North Franklin Peak is nothing short of rewarding as the view from the top is truly spectacular.

 The El Paso Museum of Archeology, along with the Franklin Mountains State Park and the Franklin Mountains Wilderness Coalition holds its annual Franklin Mountains Poppies Celebration on Castner Range each Spring.
-In addition to basking in the blaze of color these beautiful flowers provide, make sure to check out the wildlife demonstrations and nature talks, as well as the educational exhibits during this free event.
+In addition to basking in the blaze of color these beautiful flowers provide, visitors have the opportunity to experience local wildlife demonstrations, nature talks, and educational exhibits.

 El Paso Comic Con is a pop culture phenomenon that brings the best in entertainment to West Texas.
 With celebrity guest panels, autograph signings, photo ops, gaming competitions, cosplay, contests, special events, and KidCon, there is something for everyone.
 El Paso Comic Con gives fans up-close and personal interaction with their favorite actors, authors and stars.